DIT-MC/wordpress/README.md

 ```
 $ docker ps

-0.0.0.0:80 -> 80/tcp
+0.0.0.0:8088 -> 80/tcp
 ```

 You can the visit the following URL in a browser on your host machine to get started.
-Get the IP of the docker host (docker-machine ip tutorial) and visit it in your brawser:
+Get the IP of the docker host (docker-machine ip tutorial) and visit it in your browser:

 ```
 http://192.168.99.100:80